se4ai/se4ai.github.io/REFS.md

 Thilo Mende and Rainer Koschke.
 2010.
 Effort-aware defect prediction models.
 In Software Maintenance and Reengineering (CSMR), 2010 14th European Conference on.
 IEEE, 107–116.

+### Menzies 2009a

+Tim Menzies, Oussama El-Rawas, Jairus Hihn, and Barry Boehm.
+2009.
+Can we build software faster and better and cheaper?.
+In Proceedings of the 5th International Conference on Predictor Models in Software Engineering (PROMISE '09).
+ACM, New York, NY, USA, , Article 2 , 9 pages.
+DOI=http://dx.doi.org/10.1145/1540438.1540442

 ### MicroAi 2019